 Fluctuating commercial sales of our inertial navigation products are making it more difficult to predict our future revenues.
 We have been marketing our inertial navigation products, particularly our FOG products and systems, to original equipment manufacturers for incorporation into commercial products, such as navigation and positioning systems for various applications, including precision mapping, dynamic surveying, self-driving and other autonomous vehicles, train location control and track geometry measurement systems, industrial robotics, and optical stabilization.
 Because we sell these products to original equipment manufacturers rather than end-users, we have less information about market trends and other developments affecting the buying patterns of end-users and, as a result, may be unable to forecast demand for these products accurately.
-Sales of FOGs for commercial applications increased from the first six months of 2016 to the first six months of 2017; however, sales can significantly increase or decrease quarter-to-quarter due to our customer mix.
+Sales of FOGs for commercial applications increased from the nine months ended September 30, 2016 to the nine months ended September 30, 2017; however, sales can significantly increase or decrease quarter-to-quarter due to our customer mix.
 Moreover, sales of these products for commercial applications depend on the success of our customers' products, and any decline in sales of our customers' products would reduce demand for our products.